Berranzan/ModifiedPowerAuras-Continued/README.md

 Many thanks to original developer of Power Auras as well as the creator of Modified Power Auras.

-ModifedPowerAuras (Mpowa) is a great World of Warcraft (WoW) addon, intended to show icons and auras on screen when certain conditions are met, IE buff or debuff present, ability is on cooldown and so on, but it falls short in one important aspect: showing aura when action or spell is available, in range and ready to be casted/performed.
+ModifedPowerAuras (Mpowa) is a great vanilla World of Warcraft (WoW) addon, intended to show icons and auras on screen when certain conditions are met, IE buff or debuff present, ability is on cooldown and so on, but it falls short in one important aspect: showing aura when action or spell is available, in range and ready to be casted/performed.